Thurgo/100-days-of-code/log.md

 #### Im learning to code because I enjoy it, and freelancing is my current goal.
 I aim to be able to freelance websites, atleast the design portion, by the end of this month.

+#### My goal daily will be 2-3 hours of focused learning, and will link code that I'm proud of, or helped me after each days entry.
+I will also include resources that I used and found valuable for future use, or whoever reads this.

 **The technologies I aim to learn by the end of the 100 days are:**

 + HTML & CSS, I have made 2 quality websites.
 They were code alongs and not my own IP.
 I want to learn how to do it on my own.